Wictor Petersson

 Wictor Petersson (born 1 May 1998) is a Swedish athlete specialising in the shot put.
 He represented his country at the 2019 World Championships in Doha without reaching the final.
 Earlier that year he won a bronze medal at the European U23 Championships.

-His personal bests in the event are 20.70 metres outdoors (Azusa 2019) and 19.78 metres indoors (Malmö 2019).
+His personal bests in the event are 21.16 meters outdoors (Varberg 2025) and 21.49 meters indoors (Växjö 2025).
+He is the national record holder in both indoors and outdoors.
+He ranked 8th in the world for shot put as of mid-2025, but only ranked 15th as of 5 September 2025.
+He failed to get into the Top Ten for shot pot in the 2025 World Athletics Championships at Tokyo, ranking 11th in those games.